Trisfald/veridia-rpg/Traits.md

 ##### *Requirements: natural magic 2*
 ##### Cost: 4 experience points
 Spend one point of mana and take an action.\
-Thorny branches sprout from the ground to grab your enemies in an area of radius six meters, up to 30 meters of distance.
+Thorny branches sprout from the ground to grab your enemies in an area of radius of six meters, up to 30 meters of distance.
 Roll *intuition + arcana*; for each success, a creature is grabbed.
 Can be dodged.\
 The branches deal one damage per turn and have two health points.\
 Lasts four turns.